ashwinayadav6281/genescope-nasa-genelab-visualizer/README.md

 - 🖼️ **Thumbnail Previews** for each study
 - 🧬 Explore 5000+ gene expression data points
 - ⚡ Fast and responsive design with modern UI
-- 🎨 NASA-inspired theme for an immersive experience

 ---